-The five National Patient Recruitment Centres (NPRCs), which have been established in the National Health Service (NHS), are purpose-designed to increase the UK’s capacity to deliver late-phase commercial clinical research.
+Five purpose-designed National Patient Recruitment Centres (NPRCs) have been established in the National Health Service (NHS) to:

 The five new National Patient Recruitment Centres will be based within the following NHS trusts: